harvard-lil/website-static/app/_posts/2026/2026-05-26-introducing-the-law-skills-hub.md

 **A librarian's framing**

 There is an older form on campus this hub is descended from, even if it isn't always recognized.
-The library guide or LibGuide, is the genre librarians have used for a long time to compact the things people keep asking about, the workflows experts reach for, the curated path through a subject.
+The library guide, or LibGuide, is the genre librarians have used for a long time to compact the things people keep asking about, the workflows experts reach for, the curated path through a subject.
 A skill, in our reading, is a LibGuide an agent can execute.

 This frames the work for us in a way we have found useful.
 We are not, primarily, building software.
 We are doing something closer to journalism, or to archival fieldwork — sitting with experienced practitioners, recording what they do and how they do it, and turning that record into a document a future user (human or otherwise) can consult.
 The output happens to be machine-readable.

 Not every workflow wants to be a skill.
-Some procedural knowledge is inseparable from the relationship in which it is taught and writing it down would flatten it.
+Some procedural knowledge is inseparable from the relationship in which it is taught, and writing it down would flatten it.
 Part of the work is knowing the difference.

 **What remains uncertain**